lukaszklis/dotfiles/README.md

 3. Restart VS Code/Cursor after making changes

-4. The extension config uses minimal plugins to avoid conflicts - if you need additional plugins, add them to `nvim/extension.vim` rather than the main `nvim/init.vim`
+4. The extension config uses minimal plugins to avoid conflicts - if you need additional plugins, add them to `nvim/extension.lua` rather than the main `nvim/init.lua`

 ## Editor

 This repository uses **Neovim** as the primary editor.
-Configuration is located in `nvim/init.vim`.
+Configuration is written in **Lua** and located in `nvim/init.lua`.

-- See `nvim/README.md` for Neovim setup instructions
+- Main config: `nvim/init.lua` - Full Neovim configuration with LSP, Telescope, and plugins
+- Extension config: `nvim/extension.lua` - Minimal config for VS Code/Cursor extension
 - Use `nvimconfig` alias to edit Neovim configuration
 - Git is configured to use `nvim` as the editor

+**Note:** Neovim automatically loads `init.lua` if present (preferred over `init.vim`).
+The symlink setup works the same way.

 ## Shell